pszer/Logic/README.md

 # Building

-To build simply use
+To build simply do
 ```
-build
+make
 ```

 and launch with